 Amazon EC2 helps you to leverage ArcGIS Server-based environments for a variety of use cases, including:

 Steady State Usage

 Amazon EC2 is the ideal environment for running ArcGIS Server-based applications that always need to be available.
 Esri provides ready-to-use ArcGIS Server AMIs so you can quickly setup your GIS applications on affordable servers that will run in the Amazon Cloud.
 Steady state usage for ArcGIS Server relies on the existing Amazon EC2 Reserved Instances model, so you can procure hardware resources in the Amazon Cloud for periods ranging between 1 and 3 years.

 Using Amazon EC2 on-demand is a perfect way to complement your Steady State deployments of ArcGIS Server-based applications.
 It allows you to scale up or down the number of instances to meet your above-average workload demands.
 For example, if you have unpredictable peaks over your average workload, you can rapidly increment the number of ArcGIS Server instances in your deployment to satisfy response times, and reduce them or go back to your average Steady State allocated resources, once demand is back to its average.

 On-Demand Usage is ideal as well for ad-hoc GIS tasks that require massive amounts of computing power for relative short amounts of time.
-Massive geocoding, GIS analysis, routing and other highly CPU intensive analytical tasks are good examples for ad-hoc On-Demand Usage.
+Massive geocoding, map tile creation, GIS analysis, routing and other highly CPU intensive analytical tasks are good examples for ad-hoc On-Demand Usage.

-By using Amazon EC2 resources following On-Demand Usage, you can reduce hardware costs needed to sustain your ArcGIS Server deployment.
+By using Amazon EC2 resources following On-Demand Usage, you can reduce hardware and infrastructure costs needed to sustain your ArcGIS Server deployment.

 It’s easy to get started using ArcGIS Server on Amazon EC2if you already have an ArcGIS Server license: